invideoio/mpeg2ts-demuxer/README.md

  - implements a low-level state machine that recognises the structural elements of Transport Stream syntax
  - provides traits that you should implement to define your application-specific processing of the contained data.

+## INVIDEO's IMPL :-

+This version also takes in consideration the end_packet callback for the lsat packet

 # Example

 Dump H264 payload data as hex.